 the solar system could not be correlated with the timing of major

 financial crises or the business cycle generally.
 Thus, Williams' findings

-were negated as having any practical use in market forecasting.
+were negated as having any practical use in explaining market cycles.
 However, what

-consisted of three sequences, in which major US financial crises happened
+three key sequences, in which major US financial panics happened

 every 56 years.
 In the 100 years to 1930, these three sequences contained

 6 years, in which occurred five of the worst panics in US economic history

 - 1837, 1857, 1873, 1893 & 1929.
 From this original concept, financial distress